caprice-j/ggbash/README.md

 1. Provide blazingly fast way to do Exploratory Data Analysis.

-    -   less typing by partial and fuzzy match
+    -   less typing by Column Index Match, Partial Prefix Match, and Predefined Precedence.

-    -   save plots with auto-generated file names
+    -   casualy save plots with auto-generated unique file names

 2. Make it less stressful to finalize your plots.

-    -   adjust colors
+    -   adjust colors or lineweights

     -   rotate axis labels

-    -   decide tick label intervals
+    -   decide tick label intervals and limits

-    -   generate line-wrapped titles
+    -   generate line-wrapped titles or legends